marekvac/AltV-VTarget/README.md

 }
 ```

-After building your project, don't forget copy dll file of VTarget (`MarcusCZ.AltV.VTarget.Client.dll`) and downloaded frontend files into your resource.
+After building your project, don't forget copy dll file of VTarget (`MarcusCZ.AltV.VTarget.Client.dll`) and downloaded frontend files (content of the /web folder) into your resource.
 And include it both in resource.toml to client-files section.
+The front-end location must be ``@resource/client/web/index.html``

 ## Concepts